bhky/targetran/docs/API.md

     will be shuffled.
   - `interpolation` (`Interpolation` enum from `targetran.utils`, default `Interpolation.BILINEAR`):
     Interpolation mode.
+  - `fill_value` (`float`, default `0.0`): Value to be filled outside the image boundaries.
+    Note that this value will override those in the individual steps.
   - `probability` (`float`, default `1.0`): Probability to apply the combined transformation.
   - `seed` (`Optional[int]`, default `None`): Random seed.
 - `__call__` parameters